DaniCarias/CARLA_MULTITUDINOUS/README_how_to_run.md

 To create one route, simply create an ordered array with the spawn_points chosen for the route.

-Display a route on the map:
+Display a route (array of spawn_points) on the CARLA Sim:
 ```
 python3 vehicle_routes.py
 ```